Edition 7.6

 Another famous incident sheds light upon Alexander's and Hephaestion's friendship.
 Alexander had captured Darius's throne tent with treasure of 3000 talents of gold ( US$ 1.2 billion, 1 TALENT = 27 kg Au), with a complete imperial escort; including Darius's mother, Sisygambis; his wife, Stateira; his harem and other princesses.

 When Alexander and Hephaestion went to meet Sisygambis, she prostrated herself at the feet of the most imponent figure in the group.
 She chose by the mistake the taller Hephaestion!
-Alexander is said to have responded in a rather friendly fashion:
+Alexander is said to have responded in a rather friendly fashion:"Don't worry mother, he is Alexander too."

 Alexander treated all the women with great respect "due to their station".
 An interesting fact is that later when Sisygambis had an opportunity to return to Persians, she had refused.

-Conquest of Syria, Phoenicia and Egypt
+of Syria, Phoenicia and Egypt

 332BC